For Geno Smith, life in the NFL has not been easy.

 Over the weekend, Manish Mehta of the New York Daily News reported that the Jets have fielded calls about Smith’s availability via trade.

 On Tuesday afternoon, Tony Romo of the Cowboys was joined on the injured quarterback list by Minnesota’s Teddy Bridgewater, going down at the start of practice with a non-contact injury to his leg.
-If Bridgewater’s injury is as bad as it potentially seems, then the Vikings could reach out to Bowles and the Jets to talk trade.
+You can view here for more information on the whole case.
+The Bridgewater’s injury is as bad as it potentially seems, then the Vikings could reach out to Bowles and the Jets to talk trade.